ircdocs/modern-irc/index.md

 Sent to an [operator](#operators) which has just successfully issued a [`REHASH`](#rehash-message) command.
 The text used in the last param of this message may vary.

+### `ERR_NOSUCHNICK (401)`

+      "<client> <nickname> :No such nick/channel"

+Indicates that no client can be found for the supplied nickname.
+The text used in the last param of this message may vary.

+### `ERR_NOSUCHSERVER (402)`

+      "<client> <server name> :No such server"

+Indicates that the given server name does not exist.
+The text used in the last param of this message may vary.

+### `ERR_NOSUCHCHANNEL (403)`

+      "<client> <channel> :No such channel"

+Indicates that no channel can be found for the supplied channel name.
+The text used in the last param of this message may vary.

+### `ERR_CANNOTSENDTOCHAN (404)`

+      "<client> <channel> :Cannot send to channel"

+Indicates that the `PRIVMSG` / `NOTICE` could not be delivered to `<channel>`.
+The text used in the last param of this message may vary.

+This is generally sent in response to channel modes, such as a channel being [moderated](#moderated-channel-mode) and the client not having permission to speak on the channel, or not being joined to a channel with the [no external messages](#no-external-messages-mode) mode set.

+### `ERR_TOOMANYCHANNELS (405)`

+      "<client> <channel> :You have joined too many channels"

+Indicates that the `JOIN` command failed because the client has joined their maximum number of channels.
+The text used in the last param of this message may vary.

+### `ERR_UNKNOWNCOMMAND (421)`

+      "<client> <command> :Unknown command"

+Sent to a registered client to indicate that the command they sent isn't known by the server.
+The text used in the last param of this message may vary.

 ### `ERR_NOMOTD (422)`

       "<client> :MOTD File is missing"

 Indicates that the [Message of the Day](#motd-message) file does not exist or could not be found.
+The text used in the last param of this message may vary.

+### `ERR_ERRONEUSNICKNAME (432)`

+      "<client> <nick> :Erroneus nickname"

+Returned when a [`NICK`](#nick-message) command cannot be successfully completed as the desired nickname contains characters that are disallowed by the server.
+See the [wire format](#wire-format-in-abnf) section for more information on characters which are allowed in various IRC servers.
+The text used in the last param of this message may vary.

+### `ERR_NICKNAMEINUSE (433)`

+      "<client> <nick> :Nickname is already in use"

+Returned when a [`NICK`](#nick-message) command cannot be successfully completed as the desired nickname is already in use on the network.
+The text used in the last param of this message may vary.

+### `ERR_NOTREGISTERED (451)`

+      "<client> :You have not registered"

+Returned when a client command cannot be parsed as they are not yet registered.
+Servers offer only a limited subset of commands until clients are properly registered to the server.
+The text used in the last param of this message may vary.

+### `ERR_NEEDMOREPARAMS (461)`

+      "<client> <command> :Not enough parameters"

+Returned when a client command cannot be parsed because not enough parameters were supplied.
+The text used in the last param of this message may vary.

+### `ERR_ALREADYREGISTERED (462)`

+Returned when a client tries to change a detail that can only be set during registration (such as resending the [`PASS`](#pass-command) or [`USER`](#user-command) after registration).
 The text used in the last param of this message may vary.

 ### `ERR_NOPRIVS (723)`